CartoDB/carto-vl/docs/guides/0x-data-driven-visualizations.md

 If we don't care about which colors get each category, but we don't want to color every category in the dataset, we can use `top` to group all uncommon categories in the *others bucket*.

 `top($cause, 5)` function will keep the five most common categories (regarding the entire dataset) and will group the rest into the *others bucket*.

+Let's see this with a dataset of US railroad accidents.

 <div class="example-map">
     <iframe